-The Association for Consultancy & Engineering has released a new guidance note aimed at helping ACE members and their clients to navigate the ‘best practice’ that exists surrounding the complicated world of the procurement process.
+A new guidance note aimed at helping ACE members and their clients to navigate the ‘best practice’ that exists surrounding the complicated world of the procurement process has been released.

-This note is aimed at distilling down the existing best practice from both public and private sectors and providing simple advice in relation to the more challenging areas of commercial strategy, the procurement process and contracting.
+The note aims to distill existing best practice from both public and private sectors and providing simple advice in relation to the more challenging areas of commercial strategy, the procurement process and contracting.
 The purpose of this is to enable both clients and consultants to better understand each other’s drivers and constraints in order to discuss and agree on a balanced way forward.

 Ahead of any procurement process, the phase of commercial strategy development is crucial to setting up the commercial environment to support success.
 This phase of the process involves determining the outcomes to be delivered by any potential procurement, and the key decisions during this phase include ‘what will be procured?’, ‘who will use the framework/contract?’, ‘how long will it last?’, ‘what is the value?’, and ‘what is the packaging strategy?’.
 All of these critical decisions need careful consideration and market sounding in order to develop a clear brief for the procurement exercise to deliver against.